runningcode/fladle/README.md

 ### resultsDir
 The name of a unique Google Cloud Storage object within the results bucket where raw test results will be stored.
 The default is a timestamp with a random suffix.

+### runTimeout
+The max time this test run can execute before it is cancelled. s (seconds), m (minutes), h (hours) suffixes are acceptable (default: unlimited).

+### ignoreFailedTests
+Terminate with exit code 0 when there are failed tests.
+Useful for Fladle and other gradle plugins that don't expect the process to have a non-zero exit code.
+The JUnit XML is used to determine failure. (default: false)

+### disableSharding
+Disables sharding.
+Useful for parameterized tests. (default: false)

+### smartFlankDisableUpload
+Disables smart flank JUnit XML uploading.
+Useful for preventing timing data from being updated. (default: false)

+### testRunnerClass
+The fully-qualified Java class name of the instrumentation test runner (default: the last name extracted from the APK manifest).

+### localResultsDir
+Local folder to store the test result.
+Folder is DELETED before each run to ensure only artifacts from the new run are saved.

+### numUniformShards
+Specifies the number of shards into which you want to evenly distribute test cases.
+The shards are run in parallel on separate devices.
+For example, if your test execution contains 20 test cases and you specify four shards, each shard executes five test cases.
+The number of shards should be less than the total number of test cases.
+The number of shards specified must be >= 1 and <= 50.
+This option cannot be used along max-test-shards and is not compatible with smart sharding.
+If you want to take benefits of smart sharding use max-test-shards instead. (default: null)

+### clientDetails
+A key-value map of additional details to attach to the test matrix.
+Arbitrary key-value pairs may be attached to a test matrix to provide additional context about the tests being run.
+When consuming the test results, such as in Cloud Functions or a CI system, these details can add additional context such as a link to the corresponding pull request.

+### testTargetsAlwaysRun
+Always run - these tests are inserted at the beginning of every shard useful if you need to grant permissions or login before other tests run

+### otherFiles
+A list of device-path: file-path pairs that indicate the device paths to push files to the device before starting tests, and the paths of files to push.
+Device paths must be under absolute, whitelisted paths (${EXTERNAL_STORAGE}, or ${ANDROID_DATA}/local/tmp).
+Source file paths may be in the local filesystem or in Google Cloud Storage (gs://…).

+### networkProfile
+The name of the network traffic profile, for example LTE, HSPA, etc, which consists of a set of parameters to emulate network conditions when running the test (default: no network shaping; see available profiles listed by the `flank test network-profiles list` command).
+This feature only works on physical devices.
 ---
 ## Results
 By default, results are placed in the `build/fladle/results/<matrix name>` directly.